Hunter174/MLGodotKit/docs/api/index.rst

 Low-level numerical utilities used throughout the library.

-``Matrix``
-    Dense matrix container with basic linear algebra operations.

-``Linalg``
-    Stateless solvers and matrix decompositions backed by Eigen.
+``Matrix`` This is a dense matrix container meant to act as a pseudo primitive class for downstream linear algebra tooling and model development.

+``Linalg`` Leveraging the support of Eigen (C++ library) this module acts as a stateless wrapper for many of the built in utility presented by Eigen.
+This module works seamlessly with native godot scripting and the matrix container class.

-These components form the numerical backbone for learning models and reinforcement learning algorithms.
+These tools form the numerical backbone of this plugin and serve as independent utility outside of the currently support models.

 ----